Caring for Aging Parents – A Sibling’s Survival Guide

 Counseling can be done over the phone too!
 Check with your local area agency on aging to get recommendations.

-And the Daughterhood doctor, Dr. Leslie Kernisan (“Dr. K”)– who writes Better Health While Aging — reminded me how helpful it can be to have a formal agreement in place to support the sibling who is making a bigger financial sacrifice than the others.
+And friend of Daughterhood, Dr. Leslie Kernisan (“Dr. K”)– who writes Better Health While Aging — reminded me how helpful it can be to have a formal agreement in place to support the sibling who is making a bigger financial sacrifice than the others.
 If your brother has quit his job to be a full-time caretaker for your mom, how will he be protected against a loss in income and retirement savings?
+Don’t miss Dr K’s appearance on our own Daughterhood the Podcast Episode #32 When Your Aging Parent Needs Help.

 In these situations, it can be helpful to involve a good family law or elder law attorney to make sure everyone’s protected and has a common legal understanding.
 Also, Dr. K referred me to guidelines for a “personal care agreement” on the Family Caregiver Alliance website.
 Check out this important resource.